-There are voids in the fire resistive barrier between the living space and garage that will allow flames to penetrate.
+6.4 FIRE SEPARATION There are voids in the fire resistive barrier between the living space and garage that will allow flames to penetrate.
 The gypsum barrier slows the spread of a fire from the garage to the structure and/or living space.
 Patching the voids with a fire retardant caulk is recommended.

-The broken drywall cover for the attic access is a breech in the fire resistive barrier in the garage.
-This is a safety concern.
-The broken joint can be taped.
-Consideration should be given to "fire taping" the drywall access cover as a safety upgrade.
+The fire resistive barrier between the garage and the living space is properly installed and in good condition, however, there are several holes that are not taped.
+Consideration should be given to "fire taping" the holes in the drywall as a safety upgrade.